-He was one of the greatest military leaders of all time and many consider him a very brutal ruler who trained his troops with severe discipline and questionable methods.
-According to historians, there are many stories about his life and some of them are exaggerated.
+He was one of the greatest military leaders of all time, and many consider him a ruthless ruler who trained his troops with severe discipline and questionable methods.
+According to historians, there are many stories about his life, some of which are exaggerated.

 Shaka Zulu (1787-1828) was one of the greatest heroes in Africa.
 Shaka Zulu restaurant statue.
 Camden, London Credit: Adobe Stock - ajay

-Yet, there is no doubt that he is considered a great man and one of the most famous of Africans.
+Yet, there is no doubt that he is considered a great man and one of the most famous Africans.
 Shaka the Mighty is often compared with Alexander the Great, Julius Caesar, Attila the Hun, and Napoleon.

 Born c.
 1787, Shaka Zulu had a difficult childhood.
 His father, Senzangakhona was a minor Zulu chief, but his mother was an unranked woman.
-His parents belonged both to the same clan and their marriage violated Zulu custom.
+His parents belonged to the same clan, and their marriage violated Zulu custom.

 Shaka was just a boy when he and his mother were banished from their tiny Zulu clan, one among many clans that dotted the hillsides of southern Africa.
 He dreamt of becoming a great warrior, and he achieved his dreams.
 Shaka served as a warrior under Dingiswayo, the Mthethwa paramount chieftain, and he became a mighty warrior of the Mthethwa Empire.

 Shaka Becomes Zulu Leader

-When the Zulu leader was murdered by a rival clan, Shaka assumed the throne, but he remained a vassal of the Mthethwa Empire until Dingiswayo's death.
+When a rival clan murdered the Zulu leader, Shaka assumed the throne, but he remained a vassal of the Mthethwa Empire until Dingiswayo's death.

 When Shaka learned Dingiswayo had been murdered by Zwide, the powerful chief of the Ndwandwe (Nxumalo) nation, he sought vengeance.
 He organized the remaining warriors of the Mthethwa together with other tribes and defeated Dingiswayo during the Zulu War in 1819-1820.